PierreBarrat/TreeTools.jl/docs/src/Iteration.md

 ## A note on speed

-Iterating through `tree` using `nodes(tree)` will be faster than using `POT(tree)`.
-This is mainly because of my inability to write an efficient iterator: currently, `POT` will allocate a number of times that is proportional to the size of the tree.
+Iterating through `tree` using `nodes(tree)` will be faster than using `traversal(tree, ...)`.
+This is mainly because of my inability to write an efficient iterator (any help appreciated).
 Below is a simple example where we define functions that count the number of nodes in a tree:

 ```@example iteration_2
 using TreeTools # hide
-count_nodes_pot(tree) = sum(x -> 1, POT(tree)) # Traversing the tree in post-order while summing 1
+count_nodes_traversal(tree) = sum(x -> 1, traversal(tree, :postorder)) # Traversing the tree in post-order while summing 1
 count_nodes_arbitrary(tree) = sum(x -> 1, nodes(tree)) # Arbitrary order
 nothing # hide
 ```